CosmicToast/bestline/README.md

 # Example

-This example will save history to `~/.foo_history`.
+This example will save history to `~/.foo_history`, unless `BESTLINE_HISTORY_DIR` is set.
 It's 50kb when statically linked with Cosmopolitan Libc.

 ```c
 #include <stdio.h>